What is Prilosec?

 Sometimes it is not safe to use certain medications at the same time.
 Some drugs can affect your blood levels of other drugs you take, which may increase side effects or make the medications less effective.

 Tell your doctor about all your current medicines.
-Many drugs can interact with omeprazole, especially:
+Many drugs can affect omeprazole, especially:

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use Prilosec only for the indication prescribed.